 After the removal of the Bloodhound squadron, the RAF continued to use a small site near to the main entrance, utilising the 617 Sqn T2 hangar and other ancillary buildings as an engine maintenance and testing facility.
 This too has since closed and the main use is now as a quarry.

 Today little exists of this former airfield.
-Being a quarry and partly MOD land it is not accessible to the general public.
+Being a quarry and partly MOD, much of the land it is not accessible to the general public.
 Most of the buildings have long since gone and the runways mostly dug up.
 A few minor concrete ‘side roads’ are in situ and with searching some evidence can be found.
 The tower was demolished just after the war as were many of the other buildings and huts.
-Although there are steps being taken to turn whats left into a nature reserve (see post dated 4th July 2015) it really is too late for this airfield with its incredible history.
-The best remnants can be seen a little way to the south-east at the former No 1 communal site at Thorpe Camp.
+Steps have now been taken to turn whats left into a nature reserve (see post dated 4th July 2015) and a memorial has been placed at the intersection of the runway remains.
+The best remnants can be seen a little way to the south-east at the former No 1 communal site at Thorpe Camp (see below).

 The former NAAFI for 469 airmen and 71 officers.